Redderpears/phnx_io_ros/README.md

 This package allows the ROS aspect of phoenix to interface with the CAN bus that will run the physical karts drive-by-wire system and receive CAN messages to translate to speed values.
-This package will also be responsible for controlling the karts state based on CAN bus status.
+This package will also be responsible for controlling the kart state based on CAN bus status.

-### TODO: Rest of phnx_io_ros doc
+### Topics

+#### Publishes
+- `/odom_ack` : AckermannDrive message that contains the current steering angle received on the topic `/robot/cmd_vel` as well as the current throttle/brake value which will be stored in the resulting messages acceleration field.
+The speed field of the AckermannDrive message contains the last received speed message from the CAN bus.
+If no speed messages have been received, then the speed field will be zero.

+#### Subscribes
+- `/robot/ack_vel`: AckermannDrive messages coming from the controller that contain steering angle and throttle/brake values to be sent to the CAN bus.

+### Params
+- `port_search_pattern`: The string pattern to look for when looking for a teensy device.
+This can be either a top level `/dev/ttyACM*` or the serial devices id as found in `/dev/serial/by-id`.
+  By default, phnx_io_ros will use `/dev/serial/by-id/usb-Teensyduino_USB_Serial*` which should point to a Teensy serial monitor if plugged in.
+- `baud_rate`: Baud rate to use when connecting to a Teensy.
+- `max_throttle_speed`: Value that we consider to be full throttle.
+It Should be consistent with controller.
+- `max_braking_speed`: Value that we consider to be full brake.
+It Should be consistent with controller.

 ### gz_io_ros

-This package acts as a fake for phnx_io_ros and allows the ROS aspect of Phoenix to interface with Ignition Gazebo which runs our simulation environment.
+This package acts as a fake for phnx_io_ros and allows the ROS aspect of Phoenix to interface with Ignition Gazebo, which runs our simulation environment.
 This packages primary function is to take in odom coming from the simulation and twist values from ROS and convert those into AckermannDrive messages to be logged with '[data_logger](https://github.com/ISC-Project-Phoenix/data_logger)'